 82. In Latvia, court cases shall be heard by district (city) courts, regional courts and the Supreme Court, but in the event of war or a state of emergency, also by military courts.

 83. Judges shall be independent and subject only to the law.

 84. Judicial appointments shall be confirmed by the Saeima and they shall be irrevocable.
 The Saeima may remove judges from office against their will only in the cases provided for by law, based upon a decision of the Judicial Disciplinary Board or a judgment of the Court in a criminal case.
 The age of retirement from office for judges may be determined by law.

-85. In Latvia, there shall be a Constitutional Court, which, within its jurisdiction as provided for by law, shall review cases concerning the compliance of laws with the Constitution, as well as other matters regarding which jurisdiction is conferred upon it by law.
-The Constitutional Court shall have the right to declare laws or other enactments or parts thereof invalid.
-The Saeima shall confirm the appointment of judges to the Constitutional Court for the term provided for by law with a majority of the votes of not less than fifty-one members of the Saeima.
+85. In Latvia, there shall be a Constitutional Court, which, within its jurisdiction as provided for by law, shall review cases concerning the conformity of laws with the Constitution, as well as other cases conferred within the jurisdiction thereof by law.
+The Constitutional Court is entitled to declare laws or other enactments or parts thereof invalid.
+The Saeima shall confirm the appointment of judges to the Constitutional Court for the term provided for by law, with a majority of the votes of not less than fifty-one members of the Saeima.
+[4 October 2013]

 86. Decisions in court proceedings may be made only by bodies upon which jurisdiction regarding such has been conferred by law, and only in accordance with procedures provided for by law.
 Military courts shall act on the basis of a specific law.